EverestAPI/EverestAPI.github.io/index.md

 [![Discord invite](/images/invite.png)](https://discord.gg/6qjaePQ)

 ## Installing Everest
-- If you want to build your own version of Everest, go to [Building Everest](#building-everest).
+- For developers: If you want to build your own version of Everest, go to [Building Everest](#building-everest).
 - If you've **previously installed Everest and updated Celeste** or switched betas / branches, delete the `orig` directory where Celeste is installed.
     - macOS: Open the Celeste app in Finder, then naviagte to `Contents`, then `MacOS`.
 - [**Download the latest `Everest.zip` on Nexus Mods**](https://www.nexusmods.com/celeste/mods/1?tab=files)